realdingke/undergraduate-projects-showcase/README.md

 # undergraduate-projects-showcase
-In this repository stores the major projects and practices I have done so far.
+In this repository stores the major projects and practices I have done during my undergraduate period.